 Bills payable issues to the supplier of goods or services for payment, and the record is maintained in this book.

 Key Features of Subsidiary Books

 There is a difference between a purchase book and a purchase ledger.
-A purchase book records only credit purchases and a purchase ledger records all the cash purchases in chronical order.
-The daily balance of purchase book is transferred to purchase ledger.
-Therefore, purchase ledger is a comprehensive account of all purchases.
+A purchase book records only credit purchases and a purchase ledger records all the cash purchases in chronicle order.
+The daily balance of the purchase book is transferred to the purchase ledger.
+Therefore, the purchase ledger is a comprehensive account of all purchases.

 The same rule applies to sale book and sale ledgers.

 - It is quite clear that maintaining a subsidiary book is facilitation to journal entries, practically it is not possible to post each and every transaction through journal entries, especially in big organizations because it makes the records bulky and unpractical.

 - Maintenance of subsidiary books gives us more scientific, practical, specialized, controlled, and easy approach to work.